andland/nameage/README.md

 #> 7   Violet  10251   9038.958 46.37338 14.613091    34     51    59
 ```

-I also created a function to plot the distribution of the ages for each name.
-It takes one additional parameter which tells whether to plot by age...
+The package also includes a function to plot the distribution of the ages for each name.
+In addition to a few arguments to control the plotting, there is an additional parameter `type` which tells whether to plot by age...

 ``` r
 plot_nameage(c("Joseph", "Anna"), type = "age")